-CENTERVILLE - Centerville received its first drinking water SRF loan in the amount of \$870,000 to construct water distribution system improvements.
+CENTERVILLE - Centerville received its first Drinking Water SRF loan in the amount of \$870,000 to construct water distribution system improvements.
 The loan was at 3.25 percent for 30 years.
 The city received a second loan in the amount of \$116,685 at 2.25 percent for 10 years to replace meters and upgrade to a remote reading system.
 The loan was subsequently deobligated in full at the city's request.

 CHAMBERLAIN - The city of Chamberlain obtained its first Drinking Water SRF loan in the amount of \$276,500 at 3.25 percent for 20 years to upgrade chemical feed and control systems and to make renovations to its water treatment plant.
 Chamberlain's second loan was for \$1,000,000 and was used to replace water mains and appurtenances at nine locations within the city.
 This loan was at 3.0 percent for 20 years and included \$300,000 of principal forgiveness through the American Recovery and Reinvestment Act of 2009.

-CHANCELLOR - Chancellor's first drinking water SRF loan for \$230,000 at 3.25 percent for 30 years provided water distribution system improvements.
+The city was awarded its third loan to install approximately 3,000 feet of water main and install a recarbonation system, rotameter, and vaporization chamber at the city's water treatment plant.
+The loan was for \$529,000 at 1.875 percent for 30 years.